aranair/heka-bigquery/README.md

 # heka-bigquery
 Heka output plugin for persisting messages from the data pipeline to BigQuery.

-It buffers into a variable + file locally and uploads periodically to BigQuery based on a file size limit.
-Used in Wego.
+It consumes data from a Kafka Topic into a buffer variable + local file(for backup) and uploads periodically to BigQuery when the buffer is of a certain file size.

-Consumes data from a Kafka topic and stores into variable + file.

-Uploads periodically up to BigQuery from file size.

 Contains a ticker that checks for midnight and creates new tables daily in BigQuery.
 The intervals are in the code as constants.

-Table names in BigQuery will {dataset_id}/{table_id}{date_stamp}. date_stamp formats as such: 20151230
+This plugin is currently used in Wego.com

 ## Configuration
 Uses toml (heka plugin default) for configuration.
 See `heka_config.toml.sample` for reference.